 Are you at least 50 pounds overweight and struggling with reaching a healthy weight range?
 You’re not alone.
 Currently, one-third of U.S. adults are obese and these numbers continue to rise.
 The good news is that there are several options for those who have struggled with diet and exercise and have been unable to lose weight through conventional means.
-An adjustable gastric band, like the LAP-BAND® or REALIZE Band, is a top option for those seeking to reclaim their weight loss journey through bariatric surgery.
+An adjustable gastric band, like our Los Angeles LAP-BAND® or REALIZE Band, is a top option for those seeking to reclaim their weight loss journey through bariatric surgery.
 Although there are some minor differences between the 2 types of adjustable gastric bands, they work in similar ways.
-At West Medical, we offer both adjustable gastric bands, providing Realize and Lap-Band in Los Angeles, Orange County and surrounding areas.
+At West Medical, we offer both adjustable gastric bands, providing Realize and Lap-Band in Orange County, Los Angeles and surrounding areas.

 How Adjustable Gastric Band Surgery Works

 The gastric band is a silicone band designed to reduce the amount of food it takes to achieve fullness, altering appetite and encouraging weight loss.
 During this minimally-invasive procedure, the LAP-BAND® or REALIZE device is wrapped around the upper portion of the stomach, similar to the way a watch is fastened around a wrist.

 This gastric band creates a new, smaller stomach pouch that helps limit your portion sizes, cutting down on the overall amount of food you consume per meal.
 This newly created stomach pouch, also known as a “stoma,” has a smaller capacity than a normal-sized stomach, so your appetite is satisfied with less food.
 With this smaller stomach, you can stay fuller for longer periods of time, consuming fewer calories, and gradually losing weight in the process.
 In the first year following Los Angeles LAP-BAND® surgery, patients typically lose weight at a healthy and steady pace, usually around 1-3 pounds a week.